istvnurbn/istvnurbn.github.io/content/posts/004-v60_is_the_way.md

   hidden: true
 ---

-More than a month has passed since I've written about keeping an offline log of the coffees I try, and I might put some of it on this blog.
-Good news, the first time is now!
+It's been more than a month since I wrote about keeping an offline log of the coffees I try, and maybe posting some of it on this blog.
+Good news, the first one is now!

 <!--more-->

 # meeting the parents

-On our recent trip to Slovenia, we visited Stow Coffee in Ljubjana by accident.
-It was a smashing decision as they had Coffea eugenioides on their filter menu.
+On our recent trip to Slovenia, we happened to visit Stow Coffee in Ljubljana.
+It was a great decision because they had Coffea eugenioides on their filter menu.
 The price was steep at €20, but I let the barista persuade me to try it.

 So what is so special about it?

-- Along with Coffea canephora, they are the parents of the beloved Coffea arabica.
+- Along with Coffea canephora, it is the parent of the beloved Coffea arabica.
-- It is considered by some to be an abandoned species.
+- It is considered by some to be an endangered species.
-- It is inherently sweet and boasts a unique set of flavor characteristics.
+- It is naturally sweet and has a unique set of flavor characteristics.

-It was unassuming at first but had some raw cereal/hay notes.
-The taste was light and reminded me of porridge with some mild sweetness.
-The aftertaste was the bomb, as fruity flavors started to dominate that lasted.
-That lasting flavor part was the one that got me, which is the measure of quality.
+It was unassuming at first, but had some raw grain/hay notes.
+The taste was light and reminiscent of oatmeal with a slight sweetness.
+The finish was the bomb as the fruity flavors began to dominate and lingered.
+That lingering flavor part was what got me, which is the measure of quality.

-I discussed this experience with the owner of Szeged's iconic Kék Elefánt café, who remarked that the hay note might either be a species-specific thing or a sign of lighter than ideal roast.
-If you have the chance, try it but do not prepare yourself for an earth-shattering experience.
+I discussed this experience with the owner of Szeged's iconic Kék Elefánt café, who remarked that the hay note could either be a species-specific thing or a sign of lighter-than-ideal roasting.
+If you get the chance, try it, but don't expect an earth-shattering experience.

 # the proper method

-Speaking of the café in Szeged, I had a delightful cup of Peruvian coffee there.
-I had to ask them what method are they using to prepare the filter drinks and what coffee are they using.
-After purchasing one bag of beans, I decided to pull my V60 out of the depths of the cupboard.
-Using it is more involved than the Aeropress, considering you are like me, who follows James Hoffman's ultimate guide.
+Speaking of the café in Szeged, I had a delicious cup of Peruvian coffee there.
+I had to ask them how they prepared their filter drinks and what kind of coffee they used.
+After buying a bag of beans, I decided to get my V60 out of the back of my cupboard.
+It is more involved to use than the Aeropress if you are like me and follow James Hoffman's Ultimate Guide.

-At first, I was not getting the same flavor profile as I did in the café.
-That baffled me, so I stepped over my laziness and started tweaking the grind size on my Porlex.
+At first, I was not getting the same flavor profile as I did in the coffee shop.
+This puzzled me, so I overcame my laziness and started adjusting the grind size on my Porlex.
 After 3-4 tries, I got what I wanted.
 I also tested it with different coffees that were available at home, and I have to say I've cracked it for myself.

 These two episodes made me realize a few things.
-You must push yourself to experiment with different methods and dare to set that grinder finer/coarser in larger increments.
-Fiddling with the V60 reconnected me with the coffee preparation process, so I decided to put the Aeropress into the travel kit for now.
+You have to push yourself to experiment with different methods and dare to set the grinder finer/coarser in larger increments.
+Fiddling with the V60 reconnected me with the process of making coffee, so I decided to put the Aeropress in the travel kit for now.